 The accuracy rating is determined by comparing the average error, weighted by how recent the election is, of the best performing polling firm to others.
 For example, if the best performing firm had an average error of 1.5 points per party, a firm with an average error of three points per party would be given half the weight.

-All of these ratings are combined to give each poll in the projection model a weight.
-In sum, this means that newer polls with larger sample sizes from experienced polling firms with a good accuracy record are weighted more heavily than older and smaller polls from inexperienced firms with a bad track record.
+All of these ratings are combined to give each poll in the projection model a weight (no poll is ever awarded more than 66.7% of the total weight, unless there have been no other polls done recently).
+In short, this means that newer polls with larger sample sizes from experienced polling firms with a good accuracy record are weighted more heavily than older and smaller polls from inexperienced firms with a bad track record.

 The vote projection

-After weighing all the polls to determine the average result and tweaking it according to any applicable adjustments, the projection model gives the best estimate of support that each party is likely to get in an election.
+After weighing all the polls to determine the average result and estimating likely support for independents and smaller parties (based on performance in the last election and the number of candidates running this time), the projection model gives the best estimate of support that each party is likely to get in an election.

-But rather than suggest that the poll aggregation, after adjustment, reflects the results of an election "held today", the projection will instead be presented as reflecting the result as of the last day of polling in the projection model.
+But rather than suggest that the poll aggregation, after adjustment, reflects the results of an election "held today", the projection is instead a reflection of the result as of the last day of polling in the projection model.
 For example, if a poll is released on April 14 but the last day the poll was in the field was April 12, the vote projection will be presented as being the best estimate of what the result of an election held on April 12 would have been.

 The provincial or national vote projection, however, has little bearing on the seat projection.
-That is because the seat projections are calculated regionally, using the same methods described above to estimate support in each region of a province or in the country.
+That is because the seat projections in most elections are calculated regionally, using the same methods described above to estimate support in each region of a province or in the country.
 Polls whose regional definitions do not exactly match the projection model's definitions are adjusted accordingly, with the difference between the election result in a region as it is defined by the model and by the polling firm being used.
+However, in some provincial campaigns regional data is not regularly available and so the projection is based entirely on the province wide estimates.

 The performance of this method

-But despite performing better than most polls and the average of the polls, the vote projection is still heavily dependent on what the polls show.
-It can thus fail catastrophically when the polls do, as occurred in the 2012 provincial election in Alberta.
-A measure of the likely error in the vote projection needs to be made.
+But despite performing better than most individual polls and the average of the polls, the vote projection is still heavily dependent on what the polls show.
+It can thus fail catastrophically when the polls do, as occurred in the provincial elections in Alberta in 2012 and British Columbia in 2013.
+A measure of the likely error in the vote projection needs to be made, using the degree of past error polls have had in recent elections.

 Seat projection methodology

-Once the vote projection and likely ranges for each party is determined, the model then makes a seat projection.
+Once the vote projection and likely ranges for each party are determined, the model then makes a seat projection.
 This seat projection is based on the vote projection: if the first is wrong, the second will be as well.
 If the vote projection is accurate, the seat projection will also be accurate.
-With completely accurate polls, the seat projection model would have a margin of error of only 3.2 seats per party and make the right call in each riding 85% of the time.
+With completely accurate polls, the seat projection model would have a margin of error of only 4.1 seats per party and make the right call in each riding 83.8% of the time, and identify the winner via the ranges 89.5% of the time.

 This swing is applied to every party in each riding.
 As this will sometimes result in total support of more or less than 100%, the numbers are adjusted upwards or downwards proportionately to equal exactly 100%.

 This model is in contrast to the uniform swing method popular in the United Kingdom.
-With that method, in the example of Trinity-Spadina, the NDP's increase of 7.4 percentage points in Ontario would have simply been added to the NDP's result in 2008 in Trinity-Spadina, estimating that the party would captured 48.3% of the vote instead of 57.7%, as proportional swing would suggest.
-In this one case, that would put the error of uniform swing at about double the error using the proportional swing method.
+With that method, in the example of Kingston and the Islands and swinging only the last election, the Liberals increase of 19.5 percentage points in Ontario would have simply been added to the Liberal result in 2011 in Kingston and the Islands, estimating that the party would capture 59.5% of the vote instead of 57.2%, as the three-election proportional swing would suggest.
+In this one case, that would put the error of uniform swing at more than double the error using the three-election proportional swing method.

 Taking other factors into account